dgpenalozap/MeLiPrueba/prompts.md

 - "Add more services for filtering products by price, rating, and category."
 - "Implement a global exception handler to provide consistent JSON error responses for all controllers."
 - "Add Swagger (SpringDoc) for API documentation."
+- "Create all the tests for the controller, model, repository, and service folders."

 ## Documentation Prompts

 - "Update the `README.md` to include a description of the architecture, design patterns used, and a link to the Swagger documentation."
-- "Update `prompts.md` with the latest prompts used from our conversation history."
+- "Update `prompts.md` with the latest prompts used from our conversation history and mention the AI tools used."
 - "Create a `run.md` file with all the necessary steps to build, test, and run this project."